vim-scripts/Altair-OptiStruct-Syntax/doc/Readme.txt

 To use:

-add filetype.vim to C:\Program Files\Vim\vim63  -> allows vim to autoselect profile for .fem & .bdf files
-add optistruct.vim to C:\Program Files\Vim\vim63\syntax -> profile
-add synmenu.vim to C:\Program Files\Vim\vim63  -> adds optistruct profile to the syntax menu
+add filetype.vim to /usr/share/vim  -> allows vim to autoselect profile for .fem & .bdf files add synmenu.vim to /usr/share/vim  -> adds optistruct profile to the syntax menu add optistruct.vim to /usr/share/vim/syntax -> profile

 Note:
 The only change to filetype.vim is the additional line: